Mousetrap: Disposable mousetraps

 There are several types of one-time use, disposable mousetraps, generally made of inexpensive materials which are designed to be disposed of after catching a mouse.
 These mousetraps have similar trapping mechanisms as other traps, however, they generally conceal the dead mouse so it can be disposed of without being sighted.
 Glue traps are usually considered disposable – the trap is discarded with the mouse adhered to the trap.

+Continuous traps

+Traps using motion and heat sensors are used in places like sewers.
+Sensors detect the prey and trigger chisel-like spear-mechanism that kills the target.
+Sewage flow removes target from the trap which is ready to kill again.

 Similar devices

-Similar ranges of traps are sized for to trap other animal species; for example, rat traps are larger than mousetraps, and squirrel traps are larger still.
+Similar ranges of traps are sized to trap other animal species; for example, rat traps are larger than mousetraps, and squirrel traps are larger still.
 A squirrel trap is a metal box-shaped device that is designed to catch squirrels and other similarly sized animals.
 The device works by drawing the animals in with bait that is placed inside.
 Upon touch, it forces both sides closed, thereby trapping, but not killing, the animal, which can then be released or killed at the trapper's discretion.